DataDog/dd-trace-java/README.md

 enableCustomAnnotationTracingOver: ["com.example.myapp"]`.
 ```

 The Java Agent lets you use `@Trace` not just for `com.example.myproject`, but also for any application whose name _begins_ like that, e.g. `com.example.myproject.foobar`.
-If you're tempted to list something like `["com", "io"]` to avoid having to fuss with this configuration as you add new projects, be careful; providing `@Trace`-ability to too many applications could hurt your project's build time.
+If you're tempted to list something like `["com", "io"]` to avoid having to fuss with this configuration as you add new projects, be careful; providing `@Trace`-ability to too many applications could hurt your package's build time.

 #### Example